-These days, the tiny village of Vollezele, which lies equidistant between Halle and Gerardsbergen, is so small it’s hardly noticeable.
+The tiny Belgian village of Vollezele is now so small it’s hardly noticeable.
 It’s therefore difficult to imagine that from the 1880s until the 1930s Vollezele was not only bustling with activity but was indispensable to the nation’s economic success.

 The origins of this remarkable story can be traced back to the 1850s, and one man’s vision.
 Realising that the industrialisation of Europe would require stronger horses to pull increasingly heavier machinery, horse-breeder Remi Vander Schueren started to interbreed the three types of draft horse existing in Belgium.
 The result was a single breed, which he named the Belgian draft horse.